Emam96/Camunda_Setup/webModeler.md

 &nbsp;

-This way, you will push your work to your running Docker image so you can run and test your processes
+This way, you will push your work to your running Docker image so you can run and test your processes.

 &nbsp;